richardndungu94/Devsecops/Executive-Summary.md

 ---

-# 🛡️ Alignment to AppSec / DevSecOps Job Roles
+#  Alignment to AppSec / DevSecOps Job Roles

+This projects give strong emphasis on these domains:

 ### **1. Application Security Engineer**